Muscle mass measurements are a useful tool to evaluate the use of limbs.

-However, through that whole time, Cookie’s muscle mass on the hind legs was not equal.
-The difference became smaller but it was still there.
+However, Cookie’s muscle mass on the hind legs was not equal throughout that whole time.
+The difference became smaller, but it was still there.
 Meaning the legs were still not equally used.
 Why?

-Considering that Cookie’s hind end has had a number of other challenges, as well as one of her hind legs, is shorter than the other, was a possible explanation.
-It could also have been from Cookie simply not trusting the leg enough.
+Considering that Cookie’s hind end has had several other challenges, and one of her hind legs is shorter than the other, was a possible explanation.
+However, it could have been from Cookie simply not trusting the leg enough.

 Every time there is an imbalance, though, other parts of the body end up paying for it.

-I was very happy to learn that on her last physio appointment, the circumference of both Cookie’s hind legs is now equal.
+I was delighted to learn that the circumference of both Cookie’s hind legs was equal on her last physio appointment.

 Her physical therapist also said it was the first time she saw Cookie do a functional sit and stand.

-Functional sit is the “tuck sit” when a dog pulls their feet in under their pelvis as opposed to just slumping down.
+Functional sit is the “tuck sit” when a dog pulls their feet in under their pelvis instead of just slumping down.
 A functional stand is to push up with the back legs, not the back and forelimbs.

-I feel there are still things to work on but lately, it’s been all a series of good news.
+I felt there were still things to work on, but lately, it’s been all a series of good news.

-I am very glad that we decided to try the platelet-rich plasma instead of jumping to surgery.
+I was happy that we decided to try the platelet-rich plasma instead of jumping to surgery.
 We’ll continue working on getting Cookie to tip-top shape and hoping that we can keep her there.